Evidence of Student Learning

 The University of North Carolina at Chapel Hill

 The Office of Institutional Research and Assessment (OIRA) from the University of North Carolina at Chapel Hill is NILOA’s first Featured Website of 2020!
-The mission of OIRA is to “support institutional decision making and the achievement of our vision of becoming the nation’s leading public university” through disseminating timely institutional data and information.
+The mission of OIRA is to support institutional decision making and the achievement of our vision of becoming the nation’s leading public university through disseminating timely institutional data and information.
 All departments and programs across UNC Chapel Hill must have learning outcomes statements accompanied by appropriate assessment plans to measure those outcomes and identify areas of improvement.
-In support of this, the OIRA provides assessment resources for academic programs and administrative units; including tips on getting started, relevant professional development opportunities, examples, and additional assessment resources.
+In support of this, the OIRA provides assessment resources for academic programs and examples, and additional assessment resources.
 Additionally, the university’s assessment policies are readily available for faculty, staff, and administrators to read, including useful definitions, supporting materials, and an assessment reporting calendar.